-For more information about the specific responsibilities of a secretary, see part 3 of this guide.
+For more information about the specific responsibilities of a secretary, see part 3 of this guide 'Director's legal role, power and duties'.

 Does the secretary have to be on the board of directors?

 While the same person may be both a director of a company and a company secretary, there is no need for them to be.